Overview

 The MA in Choral Studies is based in DCU’s School of Theology, Philosophy and Music, where students will find a dynamic, supportive, research-led learning environment with a strong commitment to social and cultural engagement and creative approaches to teaching that promote independent, scholarly critical thinking.

-Why do this Programme?
+Why do this programme?

 Fees and Funding